Top 10 Festivals Celebrated in Indonesia 2025

 Origins

 The Baliem Valley Festival is an annual cultural event that takes place in the Baliem Valley of Papua, Indonesia.
-It is a celebration of the culture and traditions of mainly three tribes that inhabit the region, which are the Dani, Yali, and Lani tribes.
+It is a celebration of the culture and traditions of mainly three main tribes that inhabit the region, which are the Dani, Yali, and Lani tribes.

 First established in the 1980s as a way to promote and preserve the cultural heritage of the region, the Baliem Valley Festival also helps unite the different tribes in the area for greater peace and harmony.